scenerystack/community/docs/reference/api/scenery-phet/XNode.md

 # XNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/XNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/XNode.ts) for the most up-to-date information.

 ## Overview

 XNode is a specialized view for displaying a 'x'.
 It is used throughout the sim to indicate the center of mass